aiven/devportal/docs/products/kafka/howto/create-topics-automatically.rst

-Creating Apache Kafka topics automatically
+Create Apache Kafka topics automatically
 ==========================================

 You can set Kafka to automatically create a topic when a message is produced to a topic that does not exist.